 Look Towards Traditions

-There are a lot of traditional words you’ll find coming up in the vows exchanged at a wedding ceremony.
-Some of these are as old as time itself (or so it feels) such as ‘for better, for worse, for richer, for poorer, in sickness and in health’ or speaking about 'cherishing each other for the rest of our lives’ and so forth; these are good points to look back at and be creative with.
-You can adapt or rewrite these traditional sayings to fit your own relationship or to give you an idea of the vows others have exchanged in the past and how they fit for you today.
+You'll find a lot of traditional words coming up in the vows exchanged at a wedding ceremony.
+Some of these are as old as time itself, such as 'for better, for worse, for richer, for poorer, in sickness and in health' or speaking about 'cherishing each other for the rest of our lives and so forth.
+These are good points to look back at and be creative with.
+You can adapt or rewrite these traditional sayings to fit your relationship or to give you an idea of the vows others have exchanged in the past and how they work for you today.